Dance

 Component—Year

 This course is an introduction to designing costumes for dance/time-based art.
-The course will emphasize collaborations with a choreographer and include topics such as: The Creative Process of Design; Where to Begin When Designing for Dance; The Language of Clothes; The Elements of Design; Color Theory; Movement and the Functionality of Dance Costumes; Figure Drawing/Rendering Costumes and Fabric Dictionary/Fabric Terminology.
+The course will emphasize collaborations with a choreographer and include topics such as: The Creative Process of Design, Where to Begin When Designing for Dance, The Language of Clothes, The Elements of Design, Color Theory, Movement and the Functionality of Dance Costumes, Figure Drawing/Rendering Costumes, and Fabric Dictionary/Fabric Terminology.
 The course will also cover learning numerous hand and machine stitches, as well as various design-room techniques such as taking measurements, how to fit and alter costumes, and various wardrobe maintenance techniques.
-Each student in this course will eventually be paired with a student choreographer with whom he or she will collaborate to realize costumes for the choreographer’s work and which will be presented during the fall or spring departmental dance productions.
-Students will also be creating in a loose-leaf binder their own Resource Book throughout the year, which will comprise all handouts, in-class exercises ,and notes.
+Each student in this course will eventually be paired with a student choreographer, with whom he or she will collaborate to realize costumes for the choreographer’s work and which will be presented during the fall or spring departmental dance productions.
+Throughout the year, students will also create, in a loose-leaf binder, their own Resource Book, which will comprise all handouts, in-class exercises, and notes.
 The Resource Book will be a useful reference tool as students work on various class assignments and/or departmental productions.
 This course is designed to give students a basic knowledge of the many intricate creative and technical steps involved in the design process when creating costumes.
 A deeper understanding of the various aspects of costume design for dance is an enormous tool that can not only enhance one’s overall design skills but also allow the student to communicate more fully during the creative process—whether with fellow designers or as a choreographer or director collaborating with a production team.
+The Resource Book will also serve as a helpful guide in the future, as the student embarks on his or her own productions at Sarah Lawrence and beyond.

 Faculty